Harkelion/Tera-Skills-Cast/README.md

 Be able to detect player with animation cancel (or not) to know with who you can compare HPMs.

-#### known issues :

-- i don't know yet how to hook updated attack speed of other's player (fix thx to abnormalities?)

 Contact Discord : Harkelion#8888